Layout

 Less Email, More Communication

-Observing AAgilent’s tendency to overuse email, we asked people to converse directly in person or via audio or video calls whenever possible to speed up decisions and results.
+Observing Agilent’s tendency to overuse email, we asked people to converse directly in person or via audio or video calls whenever possible to speed up decisions and results.
 It looked like part of the silo culture led people to think in terms of checking off their to-do lists rather than solving problems.
 We needed to get our people to own and solve their problems, which was a cultural shift.

 Creating an Evidence-based Culture